-- Mendix SAML (Mendix 9 compatible): Update to V3.3.0 or later version
+- Mendix SAML (Mendix 9 compatible, Upgrade Track): Update to V3.3.8 or later version.

-- Mendix SAML (Mendix 8 compatible): Update to V2.3.0 or later version
+- Mendix SAML (Mendix 9 compatible, New Track): Update to V3.3.9 or later version.

-As a general security measure, Siemens strongly recommends protecting network access to devices with appropriate mechanisms.
-In order to operate the devices in a protected IT environment, Siemens recommends configuring the environment according to Siemens' operational guidelines for industrial security, and to follow the recommendations in the product manuals.
-Additional information on industrial security by Siemens can be found on the Siemens website.
+As a general security measure, Siemens recommends protecting network access to devices with appropriate mechanisms.
+To operate the devices in a protected IT environment, Siemens recommends configuring the environment according to Siemens’ operational guidelines for industrial security and following the recommendations in the product manuals.

 - Minimize network exposure for all control system devices and/or systems, and ensure they are not accessible from the Internet.